AirPods are connected but no sound? Try these fixes

 Reset AirPods Pro to the Factory Defaults

-11. Reset the Problematic Device to the Factory Defaults
+11. Reset the Problematic Device to Factory Defaults

-3. Launch the iPhone Settings and go to General > Reset.
+3. Go to Settings > General > Reset.

 Erase All Content and Settings on the iPhone to Reset it to the Factory Defaults